 You’ve reached us outside of our opening hours.
 Create your account to get access to My Elder, our online portal for arranging care and accessing information to support your journey to care.

-Home care for the elderly - what is it?
+Home care for the elderly – What is it?

 Care at home

-Advantages of live in home care
+Advantages of live-in home care

-One of the major drivers behind many an individual’s decision to go into residential care is loneliness, but with a residential carer the care recipient has the benefit of companionship as well as having their care needs met.
+One of the primary drivers behind an individual’s decision to go into residential care is loneliness, but with a one-on-one carer, the care recipient has the benefit of companionship, as well as having their care needs met.

 If the elderly person is at risk of falling or has dementia and is likely to compromise their safety by leaving the cooker on, for example, they may not be safe at home unless someone is with them.
-Knowing that there is someone available to help with any problems that might arise can provide peace of mind for the care recipient as well as their family.
+Knowing that there is someone available to help with any problems that might arise can provide peace of mind for the care recipient, as well as their family.

-Mikis’ care story
+Dulcie’s care story

 Providers of private live in care

 Providers ensure that their staff receive appropriate training for coping with these and other conditions.
-They also carry out extensive background checks on their live in carers.
+They also carry out extensive background checks on their live-in carers.